 Powering Workforce Experience (Wx) through Empowerment

 Employee empowerment is the clarity and the intent among an organization’s leaders to allow people to take more ownership and accountability of their work.
-Various research studies highlight that empowered employees deliver better performance, have higher job engagement, and tend to stay longer in their organizations.
+Various research studies highlight that empowered employees to deliver better performance, have higher job engagement and tend to stay longer in their organizations.

 Leaders are instrumental in creating a sense of empowerment and autonomy and enabling people to take charge of their careers.
 They share control and allow team members to flourish.
 Some of the things great leaders do to enable and empower teams are:

 1. Set clear expectations: They convey the precise outcomes needed for success and engage in open dialog about obstacles foreseen and any challenges that may be encountered.
 They seek candid input about the complexity of goals and make it possible for people to safely discuss pitfalls and gaps in the proposed approach.
 Netflix’s HR manual is legendary, because of its simplicity and clarity.
 Instead of wrapping people up in layers of bureaucracy, by clearly setting expectations to ‘act in Netflix’s best interests, the organization is able to let people work better and faster.

 2. Delegate to develop: They yield control and ownership to people while allowing opportunities to fail and acting as a safety net.
 Trust in people’s abilities to be in the driving seat is key.
 However, much like a driving instructor, they don’t actually drive.
 They simply sit alongside, providing corrective feedback and ensuring that the person in the driving seat safely navigates to the destination.
 Companies such as Disney allow their ‘cast members’ a great deal of autonomy in ensuring that every touchpoint for a customer is magical.